We’ve been talking a lot lately about dog foods that skip chicken, beef, and pork in lieu of more unusual proteins.

-This recipe comes fortified with 10(!) different probiotic strains to help improve your dog’s elimination habits and promote good health.
+This holistic dog food recipe comes fortified with 10(!) different probiotic strains to help improve your dog’s elimination habits and promote good health.
 Glucosamine is also included to help prevent joint problems.

-Holistic Select Natural Rabbit & Lamb Meals Recipe is made in the USA.
+Holistic Select Natural Rabbit & Lamb Meals Recipe is also a dog food that’s made in the USA.

 Where do we start?
 Healthy proteins?
 Check.
 High-value carbs?
 Check.
 Plenty of tasty fats, colorful fruits, and important supplements?
 Check, check, check and – you guessed it – check.
 And while ten different strains of probiotics may be overkill, this broad collection of bacterial strains may be just what some dogs need to digest their food properly.